 According to the growing conditions, including soil and climate, the bird-eye plant can range in height anywhere between twenty inches to four feet.
 On the whole, it’s a naturally growing bushy plant with leaves of varying length from one and a half to three inches and a half to one-inch width.

-Just like the Thai chili, African bird’s eye chili has a fruity, peppery flavor with intense heat.
-For most people, the green bird eye chilies are beloved than the mature red chilies for the green ones taste more fruity and herbaceous.
+Just like Thai chili, African bird’s eye chili has a fruity, peppery flavor with intense heat.
+For most people, the green bird eye chilies are more beloved than the mature red chilies for the green ones taste more fruity and herbaceous.

 African Bird’s Chili Scoville